Setting Sourcing Criteria

 Note:

-The information is sourced in the custom field only when the record is created or if the specific fields involved are altered when editing the record.
-In the preceding example, if you change the sales representative selected on the customer, the sourced field will change to show the email address of the new sales representative.
+The custom field gets updated when the record is created or when specific fields are changed when editing a record.
+In the preceding example, if you change the sales representative selected on the customer, the sourced field will update to show the new sales representative's email address.

 When setting up sourcing, you can choose to store the sourced value in the custom field.
-If you choose not to store the value, the information is not saved in the custom field.
-By not saving the value in the custom field, the field information is instead dynamically populated with data that is store elsewhere.
+If you don't store the value, it's not saved in the custom field.
+Instead, the field will dynamically pull data from another source stored elsewhere.
+By not saving the value in the custom field, the field information is instead dynamically populated with data that's stored elsewhere.

-You can store a sourced value so that it will not be overwritten if the content in the source field changes.
-To use a store value, the custom field must define the Source List and Source From fields on the Sourcing & Filtering subtab.
+You can store a sourced value to prevent it from being overwritten if the source field content changes.
+To store a value, you need to set up the Source List and Source From fields on the custom field's Sourcing & Filtering subtab.
 The sourcing automatically fills the custom field with a value when the primary field, defined in the Source List field, is changed.
 If Store Value is checked, then the value populated in the field is stored on the record.
 You can optionally change the value on the custom field to have that value stored instead of the populated value.
-If the value in the source field changes, the stored value will not be overwritten.
+If the value in the source field changes, the stored value won't be overwritten.

 For more information about storing values, see Setting the Store Value Field.